Skip to Main Content

 How Do I Apply?

 Many eligible families will be automatically enrolled in Summer EBT based on their participation in another qualifying program.
-This section describes which programs qualify you for eligibility.
+There are two main pathways to qualify for Summer EBT through participation in another program.

-1. Through Participation in Another Qualifying Program:
+1. Through Participation in a Qualifying Program:

 • Supplemental Nutrition Assistance Program (SNAP/Link)